jrstromme/county-demographics-covid-database/README.md

 20. effectivedate: same as prev, but statadate format (only in .dta file)
 21. stateeffectivedate_MDY: first date under a STATE stay-at-home order, in MM/DD/YYYY format
 22. state_effectivedate: same as prev, but statadate format (only in .dta file)
-23. density_pop: county population per
+23. density_pop: county population per square mile
 24. density_housing_units:
 25. vehicles: avg number of vehicles in household
 26. pubtrans: share of pop taking public transit to work